tatsumara/altair/README.md

 ## Release History

 * 0.0.1
-    * Initial release, should serve as an alright baseline.
+    * Initial release, should serve as an alright base.

 ## Meta
 mara#8977 on Discord